robinkarim/Production-Book/docs/ini/using-the-ini-dashboards.rst

-To learn more about the CIRRENT™ Console please review this `INI User Guide </ini/ini-console-user-guide.html>`_.
+To learn more about the CIRRENT™ Console please review this - :doc:`INI User Guide </ini-console-user-guide.html>`.